pauljonescodes/Rutgers-University-Notes/Computer Science/Internet Technology.md

     payload.
 These should be sent around once every 2 minutes to prevent peers from closing connections.
 These only need to be sent if no other packets are sent within a 2-minute interval.
--   choke: <**length prefix**> is 1 and message ID is 0.
+-   choke: \<**length prefix**\> is 1 and message ID is 0.
 There is no payload.
--   unchoke: <**length prefix**> is 1 and the message ID is 1.
+-   unchoke: \<**length prefix**\> is 1 and the message ID is 1.
 There is no payload.
 -   interested: <length prefix> is 1 and message ID is 2.
 There is no payload.
 -   uninterested: <length prefix> is 1 and message ID is 3.
 There is no payload.
 -   have: <length prefix> is 5 and message ID is 4.
 The payload is a zero-based index of the piece that has just been downloaded and verified.
 -   bitfield: <length prefix> is 1+X and message ID is 5.
 The payload is a sequence of *X* bytes where each bit indicates whether the peer has the piece at the bit's index.
 -   request: <length prefix> is 13 and message ID is 6.
-The payload is as follows:
-     <index><begin><length>
-     Where <index> is an integer specifying the zero-based piece index, <begin> is an integer specifying the zero-based byte offset within the piece, and <length> is the integer specifying the requested length.<length> is typically 2^14 (16384) bytes.
+The payload is as follows: <index><begin><length>  Where <index> is an integer specifying the zero-based piece index, <begin> is an integer specifying the zero-based byte offset within the piece, and <length> is the integer specifying the requested length.<length> is typically 2\^14 (16384) bytes.
 A smaller piece should only be used if the piece length is not divisible by 16384.
-A peer may close the connection if a block larger than 2^14 bytes is requested.
+A peer may close the connection if a block larger than 2\^14 bytes is requested.
 -   piece: <length prefix> is 9+X and message ID is 7.
-The payload is as follows:
+The payload is as
-     <index><begin><block>
-     Where <index> is an integer specifying the zero-based piece index, <begin> is an integer specifying the zero-based byte offset within the piece, and <block> which is a block of data, and is a subset of the piece specified by <index> .
+    follows: <index><begin><block>  Where <index> is an integer specifying the zero-based piece index, <begin> is an integer specifying the zero-based byte offset within the piece, and <block> which is a block of data, and is a subset of the piece specified by <index> .

 Below is an example of what would take place between two peers setting-up a connection and starting sharing.